ameersarwar/cross_expression/README.md

 ```{r}
 touch demo_cross_expression.R
 ```
-This will create a new `R` file in which you can paste the upcoming commands and change the parameters to test various functions.
+This will create a new `R` file in which you can paste the upcoming commands and play around with various functions.

 **!!Important!!**